All Episodes

 Exactly.

-And that's that's that's uh that's where we are.
+And that's where we are.

-Well, and and that's unfortunate.
+Well, and that's unfortunate.

-But I'm just gonna tell you this.
+But I'm just going to tell you this.

 Without a doubt.

-I that is absolutely true.
+That is absolutely true.

-But that's why these guys have got to get together and realize, hey, let's stop cutting each other's throat and stop all these super packs from killing each other and focus on one thing.
+But that's why these guys have got to get together and realize, hey, let's stop cutting each other's throat and stop all these super PACs from killing each other and focus on one thing.

-That's gonna happen.
+That's going to happen.

 Mark my words.

-Well, uh I don't know that I ever will say who I think is the best one because I don't want to be forced later on to say so you don't have the best guy running.
+Well, I don't know that I ever will say who I think is the best one because I don't want to be forced later on to say so.

 Limbaugh can't honestly support this guy.